harshit7271/FastAPI-Interview-Prep/README.md

 Answer like this:

 ``FastAPI is widely used for ML deployment because it supports async execution, automatic validation using Pydantic, high performance through ASGI servers, and auto-generated API documentation.
 This makes it ideal for exposing machine learning models as production-ready REST APIs.``

+---
+# Smart Interview Answer

+***If an interviewer asks "What is async support in FastAPI?", answer like this:***

+`Async support in FastAPI allows the server to handle multiple requests concurrently using Python's async and await syntax.
+It prevents blocking during I/O operations like database queries or external API calls, which improves scalability and performance when serving many users.`